VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Experiments

-Beyond codec artifact removal, we test another application scenario of GSR models, refining the generation results of recent speech and podcast generation methods, namely, further enhancing the perceptual quality of text-to-speech (TTS) models.
-For validation, we take two recent methods, MaskGCT~\citep{wang2024maskgct} and MoonCast~\citep{ju2025mooncast}, as the TTS baseline methods to synthesize speech on the Seed-TTS~\citep{higgsaudio2025, peng2025vibevoice} benchmark, and then apply VoiceBridge and other GSR baselines to refine the generated speech samples.
+Moreover, as a probabilistic generative model, VoiceBridge captures target distributional information rather than establishing a point-to-point mapping function.
+Therefore, it shows strong zero-shot ability on OOD restoration tasks that are unseen during the training stage.
+We evaluate VoiceBridge and other GSR models on codec artifact removal, where all models are tested to repair reconstructed audio from VCTK by the Encodec~\citep{defossez2022high} model operating at 3~kbps bitrate.
+Beyond that, We originally propose another application scenario of GSR models: further refining the perceptual quality of generation results of text-to-speech (TTS) models.
+We take two recent methods, MaskGCT~\citep{wang2024maskgct} and MoonCast~\citep{ju2025mooncast}, as the TTS baseline methods to synthesize speech on the Seed-TTS~\citep{higgsaudio2025, peng2025vibevoice} benchmark, and then apply VoiceBridge and other GSR baselines to refine the generated speech samples.
 We evaluate using both GSR and TTS metrics.

-As shown in Table~\ref{tab:tts}, VoiceBridge reliably improves the quality of recent speech generation methods in a zero-shot manner.
-Importantly, other GSR models may fail to achieve high-fidelity GSR at scale, and therefore they are not able to reliably refine recent TTS methods, while VoiceBridge consistently refines these methods.
+As Shown in Table~\ref{tab:table2}, VoiceBridge consistently outperforms baseline models on various metrics, exhibiting the zero-shot performance of VoiceBridge on OOD tasks.
+Importantly, in Table~\ref{tab:table2}, other GSR models may fail to further enhance the model-generated speech, while VoiceBridge reliably improves the quality.
+This demonstrates VoiceBridge's strong capability of comprehensively refining audio quality.